victoirelinder/convargo/README.md

 Now, it's time to pay the truckers

-Convargo take a 30% commission on the shipping price to cover their costs.
+There is a 30% commission on the shipping price to cover the costs.

 #### Commission